apache/incubator-kie-kogito-operator/README.md

 For code contributions, review the following prerequisites:

 - Become familiar with the Go language.
 For an introduction to Go, see the official [Go Documentation](https://golang.org/doc/).
 For an intermediate or advanced Go resource, see [The Go Programming Language](https://www.amazon.com/gp/product/0134190440/) book.
 - Become familiar with the [Operator SDK](https://github.com/operator-framework/operator-sdk).
-For more information, see the [Operator SDK User Guide](https://github.com/operator-framework/operator-sdk/blob/master/doc/user-guide.md) and use the [Memcached Operator](https://github.com/operator-framework/operator-sdk-samples/tree/master/memcached-operator) as an example.
+For more information, see the [Operator SDK Documentation](https://sdk.operatorframework.io/docs/) and use the [Memcached Operator](https://github.com/operator-framework/operator-sdk-samples/tree/master/go/memcached-operator) as an example.
 - Ensure that you have all [Kogito Operator requirements](#requirements) set on your local machine. **You must use the listed versions.**

 ## Kogito Operator environment